Children and Youth Religious Education

 In the RE Program, we seek to engage children and youth within an atmosphere of mutual respect and kindness.
 At the beginning of the church year, all classes create a “Class Covenant,” stating how they will be in community with each other.
 In order to ensure a safe learning environment for all participants, we expect a method of interacting guided by our covenants.
 In the event that a child needs help meeting these expectations, the following steps may be taken: verbal correction or sign, removal from the group, conversation with the Religious Educator, consultation with parents, parents asked to take part in class.

 In the spirit of community, we ask that our children and youth “be present” in class.
 This means they do not bring books and toys into the room with them unless it is meant to be used with the lesson.
-Ideally, all children will be present in mind and spirit, but if your child has a special need to bring a book or toy from home, please speak with Dolores.
+Ideally, all children will be present in mind and spirit, but if your child has a special need to bring a book or toy from home, please speak with Lara.